-It must have been a horrendous journey for women with small children.
-A typical trip would weeks on a ship, crossing the ocean to Quebec , then a steamer to Montreal and stagecoach to Toronto.
+What a horrendous journey it must have been for women with small children.
+A typical trip would mean weeks crossing the ocean to Quebec, sailing down the St Lawrence River on a steamer to Montreal then boarding a stagecoach to Toronto.

 Few complete immigrant pre-1865 arrival lists still exist.
 It can be frustrating but don't despair, census and newspaper obituaries can help you with arrival year and country of origin.